 - Flats with Covers

 - One large, single layer of natural material.
 This will be wrapped or folded around the baby, and then secured with a pin or Snappi.
 You put a cover on over it.
-Flats are usually one-size, but they work for newborns unlike some other one-size diapers.
+Flats are usually one-size, but they can work for newborns with certain folding techniques unlike some other one-size diapers.

 - Prefolds with Covers